antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ![1ljtfejml1s9s](https://github.com/antononcube/RakuForPrediction-book/raw/main/Diagrams/DSLs-Interpreter-for-Data-Wrangling%20-Dec-2021-state.png)

-Here is an example of translating English data wrangling specs into Bulgarian, Korean, and Spanish data wrangling specs:
+In order to illustrate the multilinguality of the approach here is an example of translating English data wrangling specs into Bulgarian, Korean, and Spanish data wrangling specs:

 ```perl6
 for <Bulgarian Korean Spanish> -> $l {